-[Focus] EU food system is 'flawed', heart experts say
+[Focus] EU food system 'flawed', heart experts say

 It also objects to the existing approaches to restricting marketing of unhealthy foods to children as "inadequate" and says "decisive policy action is needed".

-"We are flabbergasted that neither the European Parliament nor the EU member states are willing to introduce strict rules in the audiovisual media services directive (AVMSD) to protect people, in particular children, from the advertising of foods high in fat, salt or sugar," said Loegstrup.
+"We are flabbergasted that neither the European Parliament nor the EU member states are willing to introduce strict rules in the audiovisual media services directive to protect people, in particular children, from the advertising of foods high in fat, salt or sugar," said Loegstrup.

 "It seems a no-brainer to address this driver of consumption at an EU level."